stli/CentNet/README.md

     MATLAB (R) is a registered trademark of The MathWorks, Inc.
     Last updated: 31.08.2017

 [Disclaimer] The code is provided "as is", without warranty of any kind.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability.
-You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+You can redistribute it (except for 'lcon2vert.m', 'qlcon2vert.m', 'vert2lcon.m', 'gamrnd_m', 'gen_vec.m', qhullmx) and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.